zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 # Edge Data Store configuration

 Edge Data Store uses JSON configuration files in a protected directory on Windows and Linux to store configuration that is read on startup.
-While the files are accessible to view, it is recommended that you use REST for any changes you make to the files.
+While the files are accessible to view, it is recommended that you use REST or the edgecmd command line tool for any changes you make to the files.
 As part of making Edge Data Store as secure as possible, any passwords or secrets that are configured will be stored in encrypted form (with cryptographic key material stored separately in a secure location.)
 If the files are edited directly, the system may not work as expected.
-For Beta 2 it is recommended that REST be used as the primary way of configuring the Edge Data Store.
-In the final release command line configuration will also be supported.

 **Note:** It is possible to edit any single component or facet of the system using REST, but it is also possible to configure the system as a whole with a single REST call.